Fret Caul Alignment & Even Pressure

 KINEMATIC DESIGN

-As engineers, our luthier tool designs are firmly grounded in the principles of kinematics & mechanics.
-Our basic fret pressing methodology encompasses this as demonstrated below.
+Our luthier tool designs are grounded in the principles of kinematics & mechanics.

 BASIC PRESS METHODOLOGY

-1) A Pre-Bent Fret - that is constrained within the radiused fretboard slot.
+1) Pre-Bent Fret :- Tang constrained within the radiused fretboard slot.

-2) A Simple Radiused Caul - that will centralise itself over the fret for even pressure distribution.
+3) Radius Caul :- Centralises over the fret length for even pressure distribution.

 Q. Will the fretboard wood bend the fret into the right radius?.

 A. No, the fretboard wood itself doesn't typically bend the fret into the desired radius.
-Instead, the fretboard is shaped with a specific radius, and then the frets are installed to match that curvature.
 Fret bending tools or manual techniques should be used to pre-bend the frets to the correct radius before installation.

 A. Yes, a fret caul should ideally be the full length of the fret.
 This ensures even pressure distribution along the entire fret, preventing uneven seating and potential damage during installation.
 A full-length caul allows the pressure to be distributed evenly across the fret crown, resulting in a consistent and secure fret installation.

-Q. Can a grooved caul tip a fret over?.
+Q. Can a caul tip a fret over?.

-A. Yes, a grooved caul can potentially tip or lift the fret over on one side if the groove isn't perfectly aligned or if excessive force is applied.
-Proper technique and tool selection are crucial to avoid this issue.
+A. Yes, a caul can potentially tip the fret over - if it isn't perfectly aligned, is over extended, or if excessive force is applied.
+Proper technique is crucial to avoid this issue.
+For optimum performance and stability a maximum of 10mm-15mm caul travel from the highest position is recommended.
+This will ensure that the caul is guided correctly in the forks as demonstrated below.